Death in Vegas: Scorpio Rising

 In September 2002, the band released their third album, Scorpio Rising, after almost a three-year gap.
 During their time off, the band had toured and briefly returned to their techno roots with the track "Scorpio", which, although not appearing on any album, was included as the B-side of "Hands Around My Throat", the first single from Scorpio Rising.
 Scorpio Rising takes its name from the cult avant-garde film of the same name by Kenneth Anger.
 The lyrics of the title track (featuring vocals from Liam Gallagher) reflected the controversial nature of Anger's film.
 It also borrowed extensively from Status Quo's "Pictures of Matchstick Men".
 The matter was settled once again with Francis Rossi receiving a writing credit.
 It also continued to attract attention from advertisers and filmmakers with "Hands Around My Throat" being used in a Sony Ericsson advert and appearing on the soundtrack to The Animatrix, while the track "Girls" was used on the soundtracks to Sofia Coppola's Lost in Translation and Angela Robinson's D.E.B.S., as well as in an episode of the TV show Veronica Mars and a commercial for BBC's most recent production of Sense and Sensibility.
 This was their last studio album for Concrete Records.
 Concrete released a best-of album, entitled Milk It, in 2004.

 Satan's Circus

 Death in Vegas set up their own label, Drone Records, and released their fourth album, Satan's Circus, in 2004.

 The melody of Kraftwerk's "Trans-Europe Express" and "Kometenmelodie 2" are featured in the tracks "Zugaga" and "Kontroll" respectively.
 Unlike the previous two albums, Satan's Circus did not feature any guest vocalists.
 The album was also released as a limited edition double pack including a live CD, recorded on the Scorpio Rising tour at the Brixton Academy, London.

+Oasis album production

+In late December 2003 Death in Vegas was hired by Oasis to produce some tracks on their sixth album Don't Believe the Truth at Sawmills Studios in Cornwall.